- the relative ability of a microorganism to cause disease; degree of pathogenicity.

 The prisoners were freed from confinement; but the result of the trial was, that the virulence of the agitation for repeal abated.The History of England in Three Volumes, Vol.III.|E. Farr and E. H. Nolan

 To add to our misfortunes, the cholera broke out in the fleets in Varna Bay and at Baltschik with extraordinary virulence.The British Expedition to the Crimea|William Howard Russell

 Their conduct is a striking display, not only of the virulence of envy, but of the progress and resentful nature of anger.Female Scripture Biographies, Vol. I|Francis Augustus Cox

-The capacity of a microorganism to cause disease.
+The capacity of a pathogen, such as a microorganism or toxin, to produce disease.